N.B. firefighters work on bus crash rescue skills after Humboldt tragedy | CBC News

 "It's not going to happen often for sure but if it does once in your firefighter career, at least you'll have practice and you'll be ready," he said.

-"You got to practice because if you don't practice, you're going to forget pretty quick."
+"You got to practise because if you don't practise, you're going to forget pretty quick."